Home » Difference between CIBIL Score and Credit Score in India

 What is a CIBIL Score?

 For calculation, it considers repayment history, number of credit accounts, credit utilization ratio, and the length of your credit history.
 More than 90% of Indian banks and NBFCs check the CIBIL score before approving loans or credit cards.
+A high credit score provides an applicant with an increased possibility of loan or credit card sanction along with lower rates of interest.

 Why does it matter?